 “This was the best week of my life!”
 Michaella, pictured above, initially implored her boyfriend to turn the car around as they were making their way to the airport to come to the Rocky Mountain Summer Mission.
 Ten days later she had a new attitude–she didn’t want to leave!
 “I was scared to pray out loud in front of a group.
 I was scared of talking to strangers and of bringing up faith in conversations.
 This week I realized that I don’t have to be scared of things I don’t know about.” -Michaella, Texas

 What is the cost for the Rocky Mountain Summer Mission (RMSM)?
 What does it include?

-The cost is $975, which includes campsite rental, tents, all meals except one lunch and while traveling, trail snacks, shuttle from airport to Rocky Mountain National Park (RMNP) and back, a meal in Estes Park, and whitewater rafting.
+The cost is $995, which includes campsite rental, tents, all meals except one lunch and while traveling, trail snacks, shuttle from the Denver airport to Rocky Mountain National Park (RMNP) and back, a meal in Estes Park, and other activities.

 When is the payment deadline?